Cooking With Bliss

 This step is very important and is the base for a really delicious gumbo.
 Roux is a mixture of fat, flour, and liquid.
 As a rule of thumb, I think of it this way...
 1 part fat, 1 part flour, 2 parts liquid.
 I tend to add a little bit more liquid to thin out the roux if necessary.

-• Add a mixture of butter and some of the oil (that was used for frying the drumettes being sure to get those brown bits from the oil that's where the flavor lies).
+2. Add a combination of butter and some of the oil used to fry the drumettes, making sure to include the flavorful browned bits from the oil.

-• Slowing pour in the chicken broth while whisking vigorously until the roux begins to thicken.
+5. Gradually pour in the chicken broth, whisking vigorously until the roux thickens and reaches a smooth consistency.

-• Add salt and pepper to taste.
-Start with ½ teaspoon kosher salt and a dash of black pepper.
+6. Season with salt and pepper to taste, starting with ½ teaspoon of kosher salt and a dash of black pepper.

-• To a really large soup pot, fill it a little more than half way full with water (this will prevent it from over-flowing when adding all the ingredients.
+1. In a very large soup pot, fill it a little more than halfway with water—this will help prevent overflow when you add all the ingredients.

-• Add the chopped veggies, all your seasonings, kosher salt, the gumbo file, and tomato sauce, and crab.
+2. Add the chopped veggies, seasonings, kosher salt, gumbo file, tomato sauce, and crab to the pot.

-• When the water is hot, add your sausage and the roux and continue to let it cook for a few hours.
+3. When the water is hot, add the sausage and roux, then let everything cook together for a few hours, allowing the flavors to develop.

-• Serve over a bed of rice with a few dashes of hot sauce if you'd like.
+8. Serve your gumbo over a bed of rice, with a few dashes of hot sauce if you like.

 How to store?